id/emqx-docs/en_US/data-integration/data-bridges.md

 ## How It Works

 EMQX data integration is an out-of-the-box feature.
-As an MQTT messaging platform, EMQX receives data from IoT devices via MQTT protocol.
+As an MQTT messaging platform, EMQX receives data from IoT devices via the MQTT protocol.
 With the help of a built-in rule engine, the received data is processed by the rules configured in the rule engine.
 The rule will trigger an action of forwarding the processed data to the external data system through a configured Sink/Source.
 You can easily create a rule, attach an action to the rule, and create a Sink/Source using [Rules](./rule-get-started.md) or [Flow Designer](../flow-designer/introduction.md) on the Dashboard without any coding efforts.

 ### Built-in Rule Engine